dissertatio/dissertatio.github.io/README.md

-# githubio-template
+# New modes of thought
-Template for github.io pages
+Dissertation.